sanika391/Socratic/README.md

 ## Python  Implementation 👨‍🔬

-1) Network Used- Convolutional Neural Network
+1) Network Used- Convolutional Neural Network(CNN)
 2) Hand Tracking - Mediapipe

 If you face any problem, kindly raise an issue